ivs-kuleuven/platosim3/docs/source/Prerequisites2Run.md

 ## Data Package

 If you want to use realistic PSF models instead of a Gaussian, you can download these from <a href="ftp://plato:miSotalP@ftp.ster.kuleuven.be/psf.hdf5
-">our FTP server</a>.
-A convenient place to store this file is in the <code>/inputfiles</code> directory.
+">our FTP server</a>.  <!-- A convenient place to store this file is in the <code>/inputfiles</code> directory. -->

 ---

+## Source the Conda Environment (Users Only)

+After the installation of the software, the PLATO Simulator can be run.
+Developers will have built the code in the <code>/build</code> directory and run it from there.
+For users it is sufficient to @ref ReqsInstallViaConda "activate the appropriate conda environment" (i.e. the conda environment in which they have installed the version of the software they want to use).

+---

 ## Environment Variables

-After the installation of the software, the PLATO Simulator can be run from the <code>/build</code> directory (you will have to create).
 To avoid having to hardcode any path in configuration files, tutorials, etc., you must export three environment variables:

 - <code>PLATO_PROJECT_HOME</code>: to refer to the directory in which PlatoSim3 was installed,
 - <code>PLATO_WORKDIR</code>: to refer to the directory you want to write output or in which you want to store your own configuration files (preferably not within <code>/PlatoSim3</code>),